amaulap2/Datastory/_includes/parts/bot_ranking.md

 - **TLC (Total Lifetime Comments):** Total number of comments during the bot's lifetime.
 - **MVD (Maximum Videos Commented in a Day):** Maximum number of different videos commented on in a single day.
 - **MVT (Maximum Videos Commented in Total):** Maximum number of different videos commented on across the bot's lifetime.
-- **NSD (Number of Suspicious Days):** Maximum suspicious days detected (maximum between the numbe rof suspicious days detected by Filter 1 and Filter 2).
+- **NSD (Number of Suspicious Days):** Maximum suspicious days detected (between the number of suspicious days detected by Filter 1 and Filter 2).